Skip to main content UVA Health logo of UVA Health

 Genetic Testing for Heart Disease

 Knowing he inherited a life-threatening trait, Chance’s concern immediately turned to the health and safety of his family.
 At the Cardiovascular Genetics Clinic, Chance and his wife met with Matthew Thomas, a genetic counselor who specializes in inherited heart disease.
-Thomas explained that each of their three boys had a 50 percent risk of carrying the same genetic disorder.
+Thomas explained that each of their 3 boys had a 50 percent risk of carrying the same genetic disorder.

 “Fortunately, all of his boys tested negative,” Thomas says.
 “It was truly a best-case scenario.
 This is one of the few times in medicine where you can definitively say someone is not at risk for something.”

 Chance doesn’t know any other family members with heart issues.
-But recent genetic tests have revealed that his father, aunt, brother, sister and two of his sister’s four children share the same genetic disorder.
+But recent genetic tests have revealed that his father, aunt, brother, sister and 2 of his sister’s 4 children share the same genetic disorder.
 As a precaution, his brother and sister, like Chance, have a defibrillator device implanted next to their hearts.
 His sister’s two children are being closely followed by a cardiologist.
 “It makes me feel good that they are getting tested and being proactive about their health,” Chance says.

 You and your children should be checked for an inherited cardiac defect if anyone in your family has had unexplained sudden cardiac death (especially at a younger age) or unexplained fainting episodes or seizures.